sangbatosai-code5/InstaCode5/README.md

 # Support us

-If you find this library useful for you, you can support it by donating any amount
+If you find this library useful for you, you can support it by donating any amount for a Espresso

-:euro: PayPal: ........
+:euro: PayPal: paypal.me/paradiQma